-Trans-Mongolian Railway Route
+Trans-Mongolian Railway Map Route

-Trans-Manchurian Railway Route
+Trans-Manchurian Railroad Route

 At 8,986 km (5,623 miles) from Moscow to Beijing, the Trans-Manchurian route is the longest that ends in China.
-However as it misses out Mongolia it is a much less popular route to take than the Trans-Mongolian.
+However as it misses out Mongolia it is a much less popular Transsiberian railroad route to take than the Trans-Mongolian.
 It only crosses the one border, crossing from Russia into China or vice versa at Zabaikalsk / Manzhouli and continuing onto Harbin before ending in Beijing.
 The journey can be done directly in a little over 6 days on the Russian train 19/20.
 This route is perfect for those wishing to travel in winter as it gives the traveller the opportunity to stop at the spectacular Harbin Ice & Snow Festival.

-Original Trans-Siberian Railway Route
+Original Trans-Siberian Express Railway Route